Dom Chiti

-Harry Dominic Chiti (born December 10, 1958 in Independence, Missouri) is an American former professional baseball player, coach, scout and farm system official.
-In Major League Baseball, he has worked as bullpen coach of the Cleveland Indians, Baltimore Orioles, Texas Rangers, and Los Angeles Angels.
+Harry Dominic Chiti (born December 10, 1958, in Independence, Missouri) is an American former professional baseball player, coach, scout and farm system official.
+In Major League Baseball, he has worked as bullpen coach of the Cleveland Indians, Baltimore Orioles, New York Mets, Texas Rangers, and Los Angeles Angels.
 He is a former left-handed pitcher in the minor leagues.
+He is currently the minor league pitching coordinator for the Los Angeles Angels.

 Playing career

 Dom Chiti was born in Independence, Missouri, the son of former major league catcher Harry Chiti.
-An All-America team member, Chiti was a second round selection of the Atlanta Braves in the 1976 draft out of Raleigh-Egypt High School, Memphis, Tennessee.
-He started his professional career with the Kingsport Braves in 1976, and the following year he was named to the Western Carolinas League All-Star team as a member of the Class A Greenwood Braves.
-But he suffered serious arm problems late in the 1978 season, and never rose higher than the Double-A level.
+An All-America team member, Chiti was a second-round selection of the Atlanta Braves in the 1976 draft out of Raleigh-Egypt High School, Memphis, Tennessee.
+He started his professional career with the Kingsport Braves in 1976, and the following year he was named to the Western Carolinas League All-Star team as a member of Class A Greenwood Braves.
+But he suffered serious arm problems late in the 1978 season and never rose higher than the Double-A level.
 After leaving the Atlanta system, Chiti also played in the Orioles' organization in 1981 before retiring as a player.